Scidawn/Historic-Programming-Languages/README.md

 Die Ausarbeitung kann mit einem beliebigen Textverarbeitungssystem erstellt werden.
 Wir empfehlen allerdings LaTeX

 ### 11.05.2023

+- [ ] Correct quote 5 to typing
+- [ ] Correct quote 5 and 6
+- [ ] Correct quote 11
+- [X] Put dot behind references.
+- [ ] Add text to "Features"
+- [X] Clarify hello world program
+- [X] remove "It can be declared" as repetition
+- [ ] Add statically Typing as it is important
+- [X] shorten usual types
+- [X] remove "like this" as it is not needed
+- [X] remove Parallel programming section
+- [X] explain Operators chart with example
+- [ ] emphasize the difference between if and if then
+- [ ] add examples in control structure and Functions
+- [ ] clarify dimensions in arrays
+- [ ] running example
+- [ ] input output char as int entered
+- [ ] input output running example
+- [ ] highlight program code
+- [ ] refer to other languages more often
+- [ ] explain differences and how it influenced other languages

 upload powerpoint and test lecture appointment